-Donald Sorochan was called to the Bar of British Columbia in 1972 and joined Swinton & Company, the predecessor of Miller Thomson, Vancouver, as an articled student the previous year.
-As one of the firm’s senior partners, his practice encompasses the areas of securities, criminal defence work, commercial and construction litigation, administrative law, and criminal prosecution for both the federal and provincial governments.
-Donald's advocacy work has resulted in several landmark decisions in Canadian law in those areas.
+Don Sorochan practiced law from 1972 - 2017 with Miller Thomson LLP and its predecessor firm Swinton & Company.
+Upon retirement from Miller Thomson, he continues his practice through Donald J. Sorochan Law Corporation.
+Don Sorochan’s practice encompasses the areas of securities, criminal defence work, commercial and construction litigation, aviation law, administrative law, and criminal prosecution for both the federal and provincial governments.
+Don’s advocacy work has resulted in several landmark decisions in Canadian law in these areas.

-As one of the firm’s leading construction lawyers, Donald has acted on behalf of clients on matters relating to contracts, negligence and professional errors and omissions.
+As a leading construction lawyers, Don has acted on behalf of clients on matters relating to contracts, negligence and professional errors and omissions.
 He has argued such issues at all levels of court.
-Recently, he appeared before the Supreme Court of Canada on behalf of a general contractor in a milestone lawsuit involving breach of contract, negligence and negligent misrepresentation.
+Recently, he appeared before the Supreme Court of Canada on behalf of a general contractor in a landmark lawsuit involving breach of contract, negligence, and negligent misrepresentation.

 He has also acted as lead counsel in several provincial and federal inquiries and Royal Commissions.
 His clients include public and private companies, private citizens, and provincial and federal bodies including the British Columbia Police Commission, for which he is general counsel.
 He has frequently been appointed to be a special prosecutor under the Crown Counsel Act of British Columbia.

-Donald is an active member of the legal community, and frequently lectures and presents papers on various aspects of law for the Canadian Bar Association, the Continuing Legal Education Society and other legal education organizations.
+Don is an active member of the legal community, and frequently lectures and presents papers on various aspects of law for the Canadian Bar Association, the Continuing Legal Education Society and other legal education organizations.
 He has published several papers for The International Society for the Reform of Criminal Law and is the editor of the Society’s newsletter.
-He also served as an Adjunct Professor of Trial and Appellate Advocacy for the University of British Columbia Faculty of Law (1978-89).
+He also served as an Adjunct Professor of Trial and Appellate Advocacy for the University of British Columbia Faculty of Law.